 Fat will also help to balance blood sugar.
 Insulin sensitivity or blood sugar imbalance has deleterious effects on your hormones.
 Studies suggest that improving insulin sensitivity can dramatically increase progesterone levels in those with luteal phase defects.(1)

-Fat from trusted sources of meat, lard, fatty fish, and plant-derived fats like coconut oil, olive oil, olives, nuts, seeds, and avocado are all good choices .
-Women wanting to improve their hormones should eat at least 2 tablespoons of fat at every meal to support natural hormone balance.
+Fat from trusted sources of grass fed meat, fatty fish, and plant-derived fats like coconut oil, olive oil, olives, nuts, seeds, and avocado are all good progesterone food choices .
+Women wanting to improve their hormones should aim to eat at 1-2 tablespoons of fat at every meal to support natural hormone balance.